metamacro/student-poll/readme.md

 ![Regular hourly wage](./graphs/regular-hourly-wage.png)

-A bigger standard deviation can be observed in the internship hourly wage relative to the regular hourly wage, this indicates more variance in the regular hourly wage, our in other words a more spread out dataset.
+A bigger standard deviation can be observed in the internship hourly wage relative to the regular hourly wage, this indicates more variance in the regular hourly wage, or in other words a more spread out dataset.

-It could be due to some students having more work experience than others and thus having higher salary expectations, some students perhaps have no work experience so they could have given a lower estimate, etc.
+It could be due to some students having more work experience than others and thus having higher salary expectations, some students perhaps have no work experience, so they could have given a lower estimate, etc.

-Internship hourly wages could have a lower standard deviation relative to regular hourly wages since everyone's been through an internship so they have a firmer grasp over reality.
+Internship hourly wages could have a lower standard deviation relative to regular hourly wages since everyone's been through an internship, so they have a firmer grasp over reality.
 These are only my subjectively objective insights. :)

 Since the mean and median are approximately the same it indicates an even distribution.